-Created Foreign Trade Zone (FTZ) to use as an economic development tool and successfully received approval by the U.S. Customs and Border Patrol.
-Began marketing FTZ to customers, with a wind energy company being the first to use this tool at the port
+- Created Foreign Trade Zone (FTZ) to use as an economic development tool and successfully received approval by the U.S. Customs and Border Patrol.
+Began marketing FTZ to customers - Activated the FTZ and received the port's first FTZ application from a wind energy customer.
+Over 1,500 individual wind turbine components were processed through the Port's Foreign Trade Zone in 2022